JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Experiments

 \subsubsection{Training}

-We used LS-GAN~\cite{mao2017least} as our GAN formulation.
-For the first and second training phases, we supplemented the GAN loss with VGG loss~\cite{johnson2016perceptual} and GAN feature matching loss~\cite{wang2018high}.
-We trained models using engineered \(c\) with the \(L^1\) loss as the distortion term and all other models with the MSE loss to demonstrate that our framework works well with any generic distortion loss.
+We used LS-GAN~\cite{mao2017least} as our \(L_\text{GAN}\) formulation.
+For the first and second training phases, we supplemented the GAN loss with VGG loss \(L_\text{VGG}\)~\cite{johnson2016perceptual} and GAN feature matching loss \(L_\text{FM}\)~\cite{wang2018high}. \ch{For pipelines using conventional codecs as \(c\), we trained \(F\) with the \(L^1\) loss as the distortion term.
+For pipelines using learned \(c\), we trained \(F\) and \(c\) with the \(L^2\) loss to demonstrate that our framework works well with any generic distortion loss.} The weightings of the loss terms follow those in \cite{wang2018high}.
 Adam~\cite{kingma2015adam} was used as the optimizer and we set the learning rate to \(0.0001\) with no scheduling.
-We trained the networks on Cityscapes (ADE20k) for \(30\), \(30\), and \(50\) (\(5\), \(5\), and \(7\)) epochs for the three phases, respectively.
+With a batch size of \(2\), we trained the networks on Cityscapes (ADE20k) for \(30\), \(30\), and \(50\) (\(5\), \(5\), and \(7\)) epochs for the three phases, respectively.
 Except for the objective function formulation, all settings remain unchanged across the three phases for a given model.
 All experiments were performed on an NVIDIA Tesla V100 GPU.
 The inference time depends on the underlying backbone image codec and its compression settings.
 As a reference, each test image took on average \(1\) second to process for JPEG-SE with the backbone JPEG codec running at quality 15\footnote{This is using \textit{Pillow}'s metrics.
 All other JPEG settings were kept at \textit{Pillow}'s defaults for this test.}.